fedor-malyshkin/story_line2_deployment/security.md

   - restart influxdb
 1. Create additional users:
   - connect as admin: `influx -username admin -password mprdig0jw91@89M#`
+  - grafana:
-  - grafana: `CREATE USER "grafana" WITH PASSWORD 'grafana'` and `GRANT READ ON "telegraf" TO "grafana"` and `GRANT READ ON "storyline" TO "grafana"` (**and other bases**)
+    - `CREATE USER "grafana" WITH PASSWORD 'grafana'`
+	- `GRANT READ ON "telegraf" TO "grafana"`
+	- `GRANT READ ON "storyline" TO "grafana"` (**and other bases**)
+  - telegraf:
-- crawler: `CREATE USER "telegraf" WITH PASSWORD 'telegraf'` and `GRANT WRITE ON "telegraf" TO "telegraf"`
+    - `CREATE USER "telegraf" WITH PASSWORD 'telegraf'`
+	- `GRANT WRITE ON "telegraf" TO "telegraf"`
+  - crawler:
-  - crawler: `CREATE USER "crawler" WITH PASSWORD 'crawler'` and `GRANT WRITE ON "crawler" TO "crawler"`
+    - `CREATE USER "crawler" WITH PASSWORD 'crawler'`
+	- `GRANT WRITE ON "crawler" TO "crawler"`
+  - server_web:
-  - server_web: `CREATE USER "server_web" WITH PASSWORD 'server_web'` and `GRANT WRITE ON "storyline" TO "server_web"`
+    - `CREATE USER "server_web" WITH PASSWORD 'server_web'`
+	- `GRANT WRITE ON "storyline" TO "server_web"`
+  - jmxtrans:
-  - server_storm: `CREATE USER "server_storm" WITH PASSWORD 'server_storm'` and `GRANT WRITE ON "storyline" TO "server_storm"`
+    - `CREATE USER "jmxtrans" WITH PASSWORD 'jmxtrans'`
+	- `GRANT WRITE ON "storyline" TO "server_storm"`
   - finnaly:
 	- CREATE DATABASE telegraf WITH DURATION 4w
 	- CREATE DATABASE storyline WITH DURATION 4w
 	- CREATE DATABASE crawler WITH DURATION 4w
 	- CREATE DATABASE server_web WITH DURATION 4w
-	- CREATE DATABASE server_storm WITH DURATION 4w
+	- CREATE DATABASE kafka WITH DURATION 4w
 	- CREATE USER "grafana" WITH PASSWORD 'grafana'
 	- GRANT READ ON "telegraf" TO "grafana"
 	- GRANT READ ON "storyline" TO "grafana"
 	- GRANT READ ON "crawler" TO "grafana"
 	- GRANT READ ON "server_web" TO "grafana"
-	- GRANT READ ON "server_storm" TO "grafana"
+	- GRANT READ ON "kafka" TO "grafana"
 	- CREATE USER "telegraf" WITH PASSWORD 'telegraf'
 	- GRANT WRITE ON "telegraf" TO "telegraf"
 	- CREATE USER "crawler" WITH PASSWORD 'crawler'
 	- GRANT WRITE ON "crawler" TO "crawler"
 	- CREATE USER "server_web" WITH PASSWORD 'server_web'
 	- GRANT WRITE ON "server_web" TO "server_web"
-	- CREATE USER "server_storm" WITH PASSWORD 'server_storm'
+	- CREATE USER "jmxtrans" WITH PASSWORD 'jmxtrans'
-	- GRANT WRITE ON "server_storm" TO "server_storm"
+	- GRANT ALL ON "kafka" TO "jmxtrans"

 ## MongoDB
 1. Create admin user: